georgeweigt/sim/README.md

         jsr     $fff2   ; write string to console word    str

-        jsr     $fff3   ; read from console, save to memory page 2
+        jsr     $fff3   ; read input string from console into page 2 buffer
 ```

 Program `basic.s` is under development as a port from the original Microsoft source code.